 We have designed a curriculum which is of relevance to our context and student body.
 At the heart of our curriculum is knowledge and information that adds to our students’ cultural capital.
 The more you know the more you can think about, as you cannot think about that which you do not know.
 We have decided what the key knowledge is that which will enable our students to leave our academy valuing their self-worth, engaging within their communities and a sense of purpose.

-Our curriculum will be vocabulary rich as closing the advantage gap is about closing vocabulary gaps between word poor and word rich households.
+Our curriculum is vocabulary rich as closing the advantage gap is about closing vocabulary gaps between word poor and word rich households.
 We mostly focus on Tier 2 and Tier 3 vocabulary.
 Tier 2 vocabulary is high frequency/multiple meaning words such as Karma.
 Tier 3 vocabulary-low frequency, context-specific vocabulary such as A Priori.
-Our schemes of learning and individual lessons will have set vocabulary which from the foundations of department’s approach to eloquence.
+Our schemes of learning and individual lessons have set vocabulary which form the foundations of department’s approach to eloquence.